 One API call.
-Pass a UEI, get the contractor's full federal-award profile: total contracts won, total dollars, top agencies, NAICS spread, recent activity, and a list of similar companies by NAICS + agency overlap.
+Pass a UEI, get the federal contractor's full profile: SAM registration, total contracts won, total dollars, top agencies, NAICS spread, recent activity, the entity's self-declared website, and a list of similar companies by NAICS + agency overlap.
 The aggregations happen server-side, so you don't write the SQL.

 Each one is supported by the API today.
 None are guaranteed to fit your situation; they're meant to ground the value of the endpoint in concrete jobs to be done.

-Job: back-fill federal-contracting context (total awards, top agencies, last-award-date, recent activity) onto every contractor record in your CRM, refreshed on a schedule.
+Job: back-fill federal-contracting context (total awards, top agencies, last-award-date, recent activity, entity website, registration status) onto every contractor record in your CRM, refreshed on a schedule.

-How: one GET /api/v1/companies/{uei} per record returns the structured rollup.
+How: one GET /api/v1/companies/{uei} per record returns the structured rollup, plus the entity's self-declared entity_url for the company-website field your CRM is probably missing.
 Server-side latency is fast enough for batch enrichment (p50 ~30ms, p95 under a second), so thousands of UEIs in a few minutes is reasonable.

 How: GET /api/v1/companies/{uei}/peers returns the top N companies ranked by a NAICS-overlap + agency-overlap similarity score, with the underlying overlap counts so you can re-rank if you want.